SSharroufna/maze-adventure-game/README.md

 The app can be run either through the terminal or as a web service.

-# Steps to Run:

-1- Start the Service: Launch the application using Spring Boot.
-2- Visit the base URL http://localhost:9090 in your browser.
+Steps to Run: Clone project, Start the Service, Visit the base URL http://localhost:9090 in your browser.

 Example:
 It should look like this: